 Relax on Pinney’s Beach

 With stunning views of St Kitts as it’s backdrop – Pinney’s Beach is one of the most picturesque beaches on the island.
-It is a 2 mile stretch of golden sands and turquoise colored waters which means that it never gets too crowded.
-The sea is fantastic for swimming and snorkeling, and you are never too far away from a café or restaurant.
+It is a 2 mile stretch of golden sands and turquoise-coloured waters which means that it never gets too crowded.
+The sea is fantastic for swimming and snorkelling, and you are never too far away from a café or restaurant.

 Resorts such as the Four Seasons and Paradise Beach which have some of the best villas in Nevis are located here, and you also have a selection of beach bars nearby.
 Visitors can rent sun loungers daily with straw umbrellas.
-If solitude and tranquility are what you are after, then a short walk along the beach will give you just this.
+If solitude and tranquillity are what you are after, then a short walk along the beach will give you just this.

 While strolling along Pinney’s Beach, you may run into this lovely lady.

 Her name is Wimpi, and she will braid your hair for a nominal fee.
 Obliviously when I asked for a braiding she laughed and said, “maybe 20 years ago !!”.

 Wimpi is friendly, and as we chatted I soon realized that she knew everything about island life!!

 From the history of the islands to the name of the band playing music at Lime Bar on Friday night.
 I was amazed at her knowledge and highly entertained with the conversation.

 Do say “Hi” if you meet her.

 If you want to see the island’s wildlife you can take a guided kayak tour around the southern part of the isle.
 Here you will view wild mountain goats, pelicans, cormorants and frigate birds.